Z-dip/Notificator/README.md

 # Notificator
 Same notificator as in PhoneContacts and Notificator.
-Howver its only Notificator app.
+However its only Notificator app.